marcuskupke/zf-bernard/README.md

 ## Installing

-We support installation via composer
+We support installation via composer, note for now you need to set the minimum stability to alpha to install

 `composer require interactive-solutions/zf-bernard`